Table of Contents

-Are you designing a sprinkler system for warehouses, retail stores, or industrial buildings?
-Then you MUST understand how NFPA 13 defines commodity classes and how sprinklers protect them! π§Ά
+Designing a sprinkler system for warehouses, retail stores, or industrial facilities?
+Then you MUST understand how NFPA 13 defines commodity classes β and how sprinklers protect them! π§Ά

 β¨ Understanding Storage Protection Under NFPA 13